Skip to footer content

 How to Merge Multiple PDF Files Efficiently?

 When working with multiple PDF files, use a List for batch processing.
-Basically, this solution allows you to combine any number of PDF documents into one PDF:
+This approach allows you to combine any number of PDF documents into one PDF:

 public byte[] MergeMultiplePdfByteArrays(List<byte[]> pdfByteArrays)